-If you have or are buying a TV, perhaps one of the new High Dynamic Range-enabled (HDR) TVs from Samsung or a new 4K OLED TV from LG, you are probably looking forward to quenching that video thirst you experienced at Best Buy or Costco when you were first awed by their gorgeous video clips and extremely vivid imagery.
+If you already have a good TV or are buying a new TV, perhaps one of the new High Dynamic Range-enabled (HDR) TVs from Samsung or a new 4K OLED TV from LG, you are probably looking forward to quenching that video thirst you experienced at Best Buy or Costco when you were first awed by their gorgeous video clips and extremely vivid imagery.
 These demos show jaw-dropping detail, often accompanied by panning and zooming, with deep rich colors that make you feel like your TV is a window into a new world.

 HDMI Cables.
 You may need to get the latest HDMI 2.0a cables to properly transmit all the HDR data from your new Roku or 4K Blu-ray player to your new HDR TV.